Boxing pictures of Nelson Mandela (and daughter) hit harder than a thousand blows.3 August 2021

 His unity-through-sport strategy came to full fruition in 1995.
 Rugby had been reviled by anti-apartheid activists for decades as the white man’s game, the epitome of racial exclusion.
 And more than a year into Mandela’s official rule, only a small proportion of the top players were black.
 When South Africa hosted the World Cup, though, Mandela chose to do the unthinkable – he donned a green-and-gold Springbok jersey, went onto the field and danced and hugged the no-longer-racist Springbok Captain Francois Pienaar.
 They jointly lifted the trophy.

 A couple of days later, amid national euphoria, Mandela and I filmed an interview in the sun-drenched garden of his Johannesburg home, in a once whites-only upmarket suburb.
-Afterwards, as we packed away our cameras, Mandela lingered, took off his dark glasses, and threw me an imaginary rugby ball.
-“There you are, Paul: it worked!”
+Afterwards, as we packed away our cameras, Mandela lingered, put on his dark glasses, and threw me an imaginary rugby ball.
+He said: “There you are, Paul: it worked!”

 Yes, Madiba, it did.